lukaszdk/ps2doom/README.md

 Cosmito for upgrade the port

-Adison(aka: dirsors) for the patches and fixes
+Adison Enio Pierog (aka: dirsors) for the patches and fixes

-fjtrujy
+fjtrujy for help

 Wally modder for ideas and direction